Quantitative concatenation for polynomial box norms: Introduction

 for some positive integer $t=O_{d,\ell}(1)$, where we recall that $\beta_d$ is the leading coefficient of $P$.
 This improves on the Gowers-norm-control obtained by Prendiville in \cite{Pre17} and recovers the global Gowers-norm-control used by Peluse, Sah and Sawhney in \cite{PSS23}. \end{example} \begin{example} If $\ell=D=2$ and $\bv_j = \be_j$, Corollary \ref{C: main theorem, same polynomial} tells us that

 implies that

 for some positive integer $t=O(1)$.
 This result serves as the starting point for our companion paper \cite{KKL24b}. \end{example}

-Our new concatenation result (the key ingredient in the proof of Theorem \ref{T: single box norm bound}) is the following. \begin{theorem} Let $r,s \in \N$.
-There exists a positive integer $t=O_{r, s}(1)$ such that the following holds.
-Let $d, D, H, M, N, V\in\N$ and $\delta>0$ satisfy
+Our new concatenation result (the key ingredient in the proof of Theorem \ref{T: single box norm bound}) is the following. \begin{theorem} Let $d, r,s,D \in \N$ with $d\leq r$.
+There exist a positive integer $t=O_{r, s}(1)$ and a positive real $C=O_{r,s,D}(1)$ such that the following holds.
+Let $H, M, N, V\in\N$ and $\delta>0$ satisfy

 and let $\bc_1, \ldots, \bc_s\in\Z^D[h_1, \ldots, h_r]$ be multilinear polynomials $\bc_j(\uh) = \sum\limits_{\uu\in\{0,1\}^r} \bgamma_{j\uu}\uh^\uu$ of degree at most $d$ and with coefficients at most $V$.
 Then for all $1$-bounded functions $f:\Z^D\to\C$ supported on $[N]^D$, the bound